 How did that happen?
 What kind of magical apples are these?

 Honeycrisp is popular these days as a great eating apple, but it’s actually one of the very best storage apples.
-According to the a plant breeder University of Minnesota, “[Honeycrisp] has the capacity to store like none I have ever seen.”
+According to a plant breeder at the University of Minnesota, “[Honeycrisp] has the capacity to store like none I have ever seen.”

-Honeycrisp are one of my favorite apples, and when we learned that they store so well, we planted two full sized trees.
+Honeycrisp is one of my favorite apples, and when we learned that they store so well, we planted two full-sized trees.
 They should be bearing age in around 2020, so I’m crossing my fingers that after that we’ll never buy another apple in the winter.